ahhhiii/RedditHotspots/README.md

 # RedditHotspots

-A program that shows the top posts of the last year, month and all-time and when they were posted so you can find out when it's best to post something on a specific subreddit.
+A program that shows the top posts of the last year and when they were posted so you can find out when it's best to post something on a specific subreddit.

 ![Title](https://i.imgur.com/8MV1kLz.png)